PowerDNS/pdns/docs/backends/tinydns.rst

 foo.www.example.com with the below records on TinyDNS will return 198.51.100.1, PowerDNS will return NXDOMAIN.
 According to :rfc:`4592` \*.example.com should only match subdomains in under example.com, not \*.\*.example.com.
-This compatibility issue is `noted on the axfer-get page for the djbdns suite <https://cr.yp.to/djbdns/axfr-get.html>`__.
+This compatibility issue is `noted on the axfr-get page for the djbdns suite <https://cr.yp.to/djbdns/axfr-get.html>`__.

 ::